-6.3 Rhizome theory: Identity located in the future not the past, beginning with verbs not nouns
+6.4 Rhizome Theory: Identity Located in the Future not the Past, because It Begins with Verbs not Nouns

 In terms of time, there are two ways to understand where my identity-who I am-comes from.
 One starts from the past, the other begins in the future.
 The difference can be conceived grammatically, in terms of nouns and verbs.